top of page

 These diets typically last around 2 weeks and claim to have detoxifying effects on the whole body or different organs, such as the liver, colon, or gastrointestinal tract.

-Cleansing/Detox Diets are not supported by science, have had no medical benefits demonstrated, and are based upon individual testimonials extolling the virtues (which are potentially false) of the product.
+Cleansing/Detox Diets are not supported by high-quality, well-controlled studies; have had no medical benefits demonstrated for the greater public; and are based upon individual testimonials extolling the 'virtues' of the product.

-The only “Detox Diet” I support is straight up fruits and vegetables with lean protein (fish, tofu, beans).
+The only “Detox Diet” I support is straight-up fruits and vegetables with lean protein (fish, tofu, beans, poultry).

 • Most refined carbohydrates: Candy, pastries, ice cream, juice, sorbet, doughnuts, french fries, and exorbitant amounts of pasta and rice,